Genpretz/KenshiLua/README.md

 #### Notes on Toolchain Constraints
 * The game and KenshiLib are built against MSVC2010-era assumptions, including C++ ABI layout, runtime library behavior, and script embedding conventions.
 KenshiLua must match these constraints to ensure stable integration.
-* Lua 5.5 must be compiled from source using MSVC2010 to match the runtime expectations of the host game executable.
+* LuaJIT must be compiled from source using MSVC2010 to match the runtime expectations of the host game executable.

-### About KenshiLua
+### About KenshiLua's Development

-Originally when working on KenshiPy, a Python extension for Kenshi, I discovered that while SWIG did allow for generating bindings in other languages, SWIG 3.0.12 was difficult to work with when trying to wrap certain parts of KenshiLib.
-The SWIG generated bindings were also too opaque and made it difficult to grasp what parts of KenshiLib had actually been exposed.
+Originally when working on KenshiPy, an analogous Python extension for Kenshi, I discovered that while SWIG did allow for generating bindings with very little work, SWIG 3.0.12 was difficult to work with when trying to wrap certain parts of KenshiLib.
+The SWIG generated bindings were too opaque and made it difficult to grasp what parts of KenshiLib had actually been exposed.
 Plus Python 3.4 being so old was another point that I didn't like.
-This led me to investigate other binding generation tools.
-I orignally intended to have SWIG generate the Lua bindings, but after getting Lua setup, I found that doing the bindings manually wasn't too difficult and made it easier to keep track of the state of the project.
+These limitations led me to investigate other binding generation tools.
+SWIG allows for generating bindings in a variety of languages using the same interface files and headers and so after some thought with Lua's similarity to Python and its widespread use in modding, it seemed like the right choise.

 So I decided to create KenshiLua as a Lua-based scripting extension for Kenshi.
+I originally intended to have SWIG generate the Lua bindings, but after getting Lua setup, I found that doing the bindings manually wasn't too difficult and made it easier to keep track of the state of the project.
+Lua 5.4 is the latest release with pre-built MSVC10 binaries available so I started with the 5.4 binaries before eventually building 5.5 from source.

+Further research led to me discovering the existence of LuaJIT, a just-in-time compiler for Lua 5.1 that offers performance close to that of C. LuaJIT is also backwards compatible with Lua 5.1, so it would be relatively easy to switch over to it.
+So I decided to create a branch for it and see how well it performs.

+This branch uses LuaJIT instead of the standard Lua runtime so performance `should` be much better than standard Lua.
+LuaJIT also needed to be built from source since there were no pre-built binaries for MSVC2010.
+My attempts at benchmarking the two branches shows very small differences in performance currently.
+Whether or not LuaJIT's performance gains outweigh the additional features available in 5.5 is yet to be seen.